Nexmo/station/_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/inbound-pstn-ios/hangup/swift.md

         updateInterface()
         return
     }
-    call.myCallMember.hangup()
+    call.hangup()
 }
 ```

-Updates for `callMember` statuses are received in `statusChanged` as part of the `NXMCallDelegate` as you have seen before.
+Updates for `callMember` statuses are received in `call(_:didUpdate:with:)` as part of the `NXMCallDelegate` as you have seen before.

-The existing implementation for `statusChanged:` is already handling call hangup.
+The existing implementation is already handling call hangup.